Benefits & Funding 10 min read· Updated July 2026

 Whether you are planning your own retirement or helping a parent sort out their income, the goal here is simple: to help you feel clear and confident about a benefit you have already earned.

-What the Canada Pension Plan is
+What is the Canada Pension Plan?

 The Canada Pension Plan is a monthly, taxable payment that replaces part of your income in retirement.
 Almost everyone who worked in Canada outside Quebec and paid into CPP is entitled to it.
 (Quebec has its own version, the Quebec Pension Plan, or QPP, which works in a similar way.)